iden3/snarkjs/README.md

 snarkjs powersoftau contribute pot12_0000.ptau pot12_0001.ptau --name="First contribution" -v
 ```

+The `contribute` command creates a ptau file with a new contribution.

 You'll be prompted to enter a random text as an extra source of entropy.

-`contribute` takes as input the transcript of the protocol so far, in this case `pot12_0000.ptau`, and outputs a new transcript, in this case `pot12_0001.ptau`, which includes the computation carried out by the new contributor.
+`contribute` takes as input the transcript of the protocol so far, in this case `pot12_0000.ptau`, and outputs a new transcript, in this case `pot12_0001.ptau`, which includes the computation carried out by the new contributor (`ptau` files contain a history of all the challenges and responses that have taken place so far).

 `name` can be anything you want, and is just included for reference (it will be printed when you verify the file (step 5).